dohoudaniel/alx-pre_course/README.md

-My first readme
-This is an update
+This is one of my first repositories as an ALX Software Engineering Student of Cohort 9.
+Here, I learn the basics of using a fundamental development tool - Git.